Can dogs eat currants?

 The full picture

-Currants (specifically 'Zante currants') are small dried grapes, not the fresh blackcurrants or redcurrants used in jams — they share the same toxicity as raisins and golden raisins.
+Currants โ the dried black grapes used in the US baking, not the fresh blackcurrants or redcurrants used in jams โ share the same toxicity as raisins and sultanas.
 They cause acute kidney failure in dogs through tartaric acid and possibly other compounds.
 Toxicity is unpredictable and not dose-dependent: some dogs fall seriously ill after a small amount.
-Zante currants appear in baked goods like scones, cinnamon rolls, granola, fruitcake, oatmeal raisin cookies, and some trail mixes and granola bars.
-NOTE: fresh blackcurrants and redcurrants are different — they are not the same fruit botanically and are generally considered low-risk (though still not recommended).
+Currants are in hot cross buns, Eccles cakes, fruit scones, Chelsea buns, mincemeat, Christmas pudding, and Garibaldi biscuits.
+NOTE: fresh blackcurrants and redcurrants are different โ they are not the same fruit botanically and are generally considered low-risk (though still not recommended).

 - Acute kidney failure